About me

 Intergenerational or migration-based trauma

-Grief, anxiety, and burnout
+Depression, anxiety, grief, and burnout

 Family dynamics and chosen kinship

-Community work, activism, and vicarious trauma
+Community work, advocacy/activism, and compassion fatigue

-I believe healing happens in relationship—with ourselves, with others, with land, and with the stories we carry.
+I believe healing happens in relationship—with ourselves, with others, with land, with water, and with the stories we carry.
 My goal is to co-create a space where you feel seen, heard, and held—without needing to explain your cultural background or downplay your pain.